The Diction Dude is an Experienced Dude

 - Files and links (a high-res author photo, etc.)

-He served as the final board treasurer of Write616 (formerly The Great Lakes Commonwealth of Letters), a non-profit writing center founded to promote, celebrate and advance the literary arts in the Great Lakes region.
+He served as the final board treasurer of Write616 (formerly The Great Lakes Commonwealth of Letters), a non-profit writing center founded to promote, celebrate and advance the literary arts in the Great Lakes region, which operated from 2011 to 2019.
 He also coordinates a professional writing group called the Grand River Writing Tribe.

 He’s freelanced as a writer and editor for several national media corporations, where his content earned more than 4 million distinct impressions on the Web and he coached several hundred general-assignment writers.
-Major clients include Demand Media and DotDash.
-For Demand Media, he advanced through increasingly complex contractor roles until he served as a section expert for eHow Tech, with managing-editor privileges, until DMS shut down and eventually became Leaf Group.
-For DotDash, he served as a contract quality editor focused on the Lifewire.com, VeryWell.com and ThoughtCo.com verticals.
+Major clients include Digital Brands, Demand Media and DotDash.
+For Demand Media, he advanced through increasingly complex contractor roles until he served as a section expert for eHow Tech, with managing-editor access, until DMS shut down and eventually became Leaf Group.
+For DotDash, he served as a contract quality editor focused on the Lifewire.com, VeryWell.com, and ThoughtCo.com verticals.

-His published work includes a personal essay in Christ’s Body, Christ’s Wounds (Cascade Books, 2018), a speculative-fiction novelette in Division by Zero: Double Take (MiFiWriters, 2018), a peer-reviewed entry into the Encyclopedia of Survey Research Methods (SAGE Publications, 2008), and a technical essay in America Now (Bedford/St. Martins, 2003).
+In 2020 he published his first book, The Diction Dude Essential Guide to Getting Started as a Professional Writer.
+His other published work includes a personal essay in Christ’s Body, Christ’s Wounds (Cascade Books, 2018), a speculative-fiction novelette in Division by Zero: Double Take (MiFiWriters, 2018), a peer-reviewed entry into the Encyclopedia of Survey Research Methods (SAGE Publications, 2008), and a technical essay in America Now (Bedford/St. Martins, 2003).
 He wrote a back-of-the-mag publisher’s column for each issue of The 3288 Review and he’s self-published several erotica novellas under pseudonym.
 This work is in addition to his byline and non-byline work as an online service journalist, and his published columns, editorials, and news stories from the Herald.

 He earned a Bachelor of Arts degree from Western Michigan University, dual-majoring in professional ethics and quantitative political science with minors in history, Latin, and comparative religion.
-He is a Certified Professional in Healthcare Quality, Wilderness First Responder, and a licensed Amateur Radio operator.
+He is a Certified Professional in Healthcare Quality, a Wilderness First Responder, a Lean Six Sigma Green Belt, and a licensed Amateur Radio operator.

 In his free time, he enjoys scuba diving, backcountry hiking, kayaking, playing butler to his feline overlords, and hosting Vice Lounge Online—a lifestyle podcast about casino gaming, premium cigars and artisanal spirits.